hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Tap **IMPORT**.
 1. Tap the new VPN profile to connect.

 (Optional feature) You can choose to enable the "Always-on VPN" feature on Android.
-Launch the **Settings** app, go to Network & internet -> Advanced -> VPN, click the gear icon on the right of "strongSwan VPN Client", then enable the "Always-on VPN" and "Block connections without VPN" options.
+Launch the **Settings** app, go to Network & internet -> Advanced -> VPN, click the gear icon on the right of "strongSwan VPN Client", then enable the **Always-on VPN** and **Block connections without VPN** options.

 <details>
 <summary>